maniac0112/maniac0112/README.md

 - 👋 Hey there!, I’m Praveen Singh, pursuing Electrical Engineering @IIT Delhi, India
 - 👀 I’m interested in data science, Algorithms and some frontend web development
 - 🌱 I’m currently exploring machine learning
-- 📫 You can always drop a mail at praveen22711222@gmail.com
+- 📫 For reaching out to me, you can always drop an email at praveen22711222@gmail.com

 <!---
 maniac0112/maniac0112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.